Chinmaym49/js/README.md

 while creating obj, make it a practice to declare key as string. let obj = {'x' : 1, 'y' : 'abc', 'z' : n, '1' : {}, 'a' : [1,2,3], foo : function(){}};

 setTimeout, setInterval

+functions can be used to create classlike components using "this", "new" etc.

+the objects of classlike components can be accessed as objects.